Okay, many people ask me:

 Yeah, I love my PCCs.

-When I'm working, and I tend to work my day job at Concealed Carry, and then do a lot of my own stuff (so I work between 12-16 hours each day), it's within reach with 4 loaded mags also within reach.
+I work between 12-16 hours a day, split between my day job at Concealed Carry, and my own business.
+At all times it's within reach with 4 loaded mags nearby.

 - Low recoil means faster follow up shots